smileyyanyan/ai/README.md

 ### Running the application

 Just run AISpringBootApplication as a Java application with a GOOGLE_API_KEY environment variable where the value is the free tier API key.
+Alternatively, build and run with docker with the docker instructions below.

 ### Docker